microsoft/AzureTRE/docs/quickstart.md

 ```

 ### Log into your chosen Azure subscription
-Login and selct the azure subscription you wish to deploy to:
+Login and select the azure subscription you wish to deploy to:

 ```cmd
 az login